Put-to/LearningDocker/README.md

 docker rmi python_server
 ```

-Use the ps command to see all container Id, names and ports
+Use the ps command to see all container Id, names, and ports
 ```
 docker ps
 ```